Associated Colleges of the Twin Cities (ACTC)

 - For ACTC exchange courses in the major and minor, students must gain written approval of their home campus department chair.

-- If a student does not register for an exchange course during the normal registration period, she may not add the course until the first day of class.
-She must also secure the instructor's signature on the ACTC cross-registration form.
+- If a student does not register for an exchange course during the normal registration period, they may not add the course until the first day of class.
+They must also secure the instructor's signature on the ACTC cross-registration form.

 - Students contemplating a major on another campus must discuss their plans with their academic advisor on their home campus.
 In particular, students should make sure their proposed major follows the guidelines established for majors at their home campus (including but not limited to minimum credit and grade requirements) and that they will be able to meet all other requirements (e.g., liberal arts core) at their home institution.